-Muay Thai fighters use boxing gloves and shin guards are a must for beginners.
+Muay Thai fighters use professional gloves and shin guards are a must for beginners.
 Headgear, knee and elbow pads, and lots of athletic tape are also frequently used.
 Instead of a full outfit, fighters tend to wear just a pair of comfortable shorts.

 6. Different Promotion and Ranking